huggingface/blog/skops.md

 )
 ```

 Once we push the model to the Hub, anyone can use it, unless the repository is private.
 You can download the models using `download`.
-The repository also contains the model configuration as well as requirements of the environment.
+Apart from the model file, the repository contains the model configuration and the requirements of the environment."

 ```python
 download_repo = "downloaded-model"